IABTechLab/uid2docs/docs/guides/dsp-guide.md

 Use the logic below during bidding (2-b) to honor a user's opt-out.

-Leverage one of the server-side SDKs (see [SDKs](../sdks/summary-sdks.md)) to decrypt incoming UID2 tokens.
-The response  (**GWH/JN_06 to what? to the decrypt function?**) contains the UID2 token and the time that the UID2 token was created, represented in the pseudocode below as `established_timestamp`.
-DSPs are required to check the most recent opt-out timestamp for a UID2, represented in the pseudocode below as `optout_timestamp`.  (**GWH/JN_07 I see no pseudocode.
-Would it be a good thing to add?
-Or, is it the "the logic..." below perhaps?
-Unclear.**)
+Leverage one of the server-side SDKs (see [SDKs](../sdks/summary-sdks.md)) to decrypt incoming UID2 tokens into raw UID2s.
+The response to the decrypt function contains the raw UID2 and the time that the raw UID2 was created, represented in the pseudocode example below as `established_timestamp`.
+DSPs are required to check the most recent opt-out timestamp for a UID2, represented in the pseudocode below as `optout_timestamp`.

 The following diagram illustrates opt-out logic.